 There are many free charities and debt advice services that can help you negotiate with your creditors.

-When you receive a Claim Form, you only have 14 days to reply.
+When you receive a claim form, you only have 14 days to reply.
+It’s important you don’t ignore it.

 Your options include: